Dmitry Shapiro: Education and career

 In December 2004, Shapiro founded Veoh Networks, Inc., where he was the CEO and Head of Product.
 Veoh became one of the largest online video websites, competing with Hulu and YouTube.
 The company raised over $70 million and had over 28 million monthly users before getting sued by Universal Music for copyright infringement.
 While Veoh won the court case and two appeals, the company was unable to sustain itself as Universal Music also sued Veoh’s investors, forcing Veoh to be sold.

 After Veoh, Shapiro was CTO at Myspace Music, where he was responsible for product and engineering.

 Shapiro was recruited by Google in 2012 as a Group Product Manager, working on Social Graph, Identity, Content Discovery, and API Infrastructure.

-In September 2016, Shapiro co-founded GoMeta, Inc., where he serves as CEO today.
-GoMeta owns and operates Koji -- The App Store for Creator Economy.
+In September 2016, Shapiro co-founded GoMeta, Inc., where he is CEO.
+GoMeta owns and operates Koji—The App Store for Creator Economy.
 To date, GoMeta has received $36 million in funding and has employees in San Diego, San Francisco, New York, Fort Lauderdale, and Barcelona.

+In October 2024, 404 Media reported that Shapiro and Sean Thielen were launching a prototype of an app that describes itself as “AI-powered infrastructure for shaping and managing narratives in the modern world”, which 404 Media criticised as a tool of social media "manipulation".